rtrgrid/Electricity_forecast/README.md

-⚡ Electricity Forecasting using ARIMA, LSTM and Transformer
+⚡ Electricity Forecasting using ARIMA, LSTM, and Transformer

 An end-to-end time-series forecasting project that predicts electricity production using classical statistical models and modern deep learning architectures.

-The project compares multiple forecasting approaches and demonstrates how Transformer models outperform traditional methods for sequential data prediction.
+The project compares multiple forecasting approaches and demonstrates how Transformer models can outperform traditional models for sequential data prediction.

-🌐 Live Dashboard
+🌐 Live Demo

 You can explore the interactive forecasting dashboard here:

-👉 Streamlit App
+Streamlit App
 https://electricityforecast-cwdb6vgjhljudsnxn5z9kn.streamlit.app/

 The dashboard allows users to: